-St. Mary Catholic School, located in Hagerstown, Maryland, provides an education for grades Pre-K-8 rooted in the Catholic educational tradition.
-Our unique status as the only Catholic elementary school in Washington County, calls us to fulfill the mission of the Catholic Church which is to form disciples of Jesus Christ.
+St. Mary Catholic School, located in Hagerstown, Maryland, provides an education for grades Pre-K-8 rooted in the high standards of Catholic educational tradition.
+Our unique status as the only Catholic elementary school in Washington County calls us to fulfill the mission of the Catholic Church, which is to form disciples of Jesus Christ.
 This message is shared with students of all faiths.
-Our Catholic identity is affirmed by communal worship by acting as a caring community comprised of students, staff, parents, and the priests of St. Mary's Catholic Church.
-The goal of academic excellence, supported by the collaborative effort of teachers, instills the love of learning and creates lifelong learners.
-St. Mary Catholic School challenges the students academically with a structured, well-rounded course of study with an emphasis on the mastery of basic skills.
+Our Catholic identity is affirmed by our beliefs in the teachings of the Universal Church established by our Lord and Savior, Jesus Christ.
+Our faith community is comprised of our students, staff, parents, and our priest and pastor of St. Mary's Catholic Church.
+The goal of guiding the whole child toward academic excellence and holiness, is supported by the collaborative effort of teachers, and instills Catholic virtues; the love of learning; and the desire to seek Truth.
+Saint Mary's Catholic School challenges the students academically with a structured, well-rounded body of courses with an emphasis on the mastery of basic skills.
 Curricular and extracurricular activities promote and provide balance in the spiritual, intellectual, social, personal, and physical development of the child.
 Our Catholic culture fosters Catholic faith and Catholic virtue as well as values of honesty, empathy, charity, service, responsibility, respect, and patriotism.
-Intellectual development progresses through problem solving activities in a social context, logical presentation of organized subject matter, and the development of strong critical thinking skills.
-The queen virtue of charity is the core of all social interactions of St. Mary Catholic School.
-The faculty and staff instill virtuous behavior in order for the students to function within the various authority systems of our country, our community, and our school.
+Intellectual development progresses through problem-solving activities in a social context, logical presentation of organized subject matter, and the development of strong critical thinking skills.
+The queen virtue of charity is the core of all social interactions at St. Mary's Catholic School.
+The faculty and staff cultivate academic prowess for our students to function within the various authority systems of our country, our community, and our school while modeling and building virtues which are necessary in navigating through an ever-changing moral culture.
 Students are encouraged to be role models fostering an attitude of mutual respect and responsibility.
 Structured physical activities promote good sportsmanship, social skills, and an active, healthy lifestyle.

-Policies of St. Mary Catholic School, which are clearly stated in the Parent/Student Handbook, are determined through the joint efforts of the pastor, the principal, the faculty, and school board.
+The policies of St. Mary Catholic School, which are clearly stated in the Parent/Student Handbook, are determined through the joint efforts of the pastor, the principal, the faculty, and the school board.
 Strong cooperation between home and school ensures that the policies are upheld and enforced.
 Curricular and extracurricular activities support the concept of the "whole child."
-The Archdiocese of Baltimore provides guidance for curriculum development.
+The Archdiocese of Baltimore guides curriculum development.
 Supportive textbooks, teacher-generated materials, and technological resources enhance the curriculum, which is periodically reviewed and revised to ensure consistent scope and sequential learning.
 Constructive evaluations by the administration enhance professional growth.
 A variety of assessment tools is used to evaluate student progress.
 St. Mary Catholic School educators live and express their faith.
 The teacher is minister, mentor, role model, motivator, and cheerleader, recognizing individual accomplishments in the school and community.
 The teacher inspires the students to achieve their potential by creating a positive learning environment.
 Recognizing that parents are the primary educators, St. Mary Catholic School fosters a mutually supportive relationship between parents and teachers.
 An active Home & School Association supports and uplifts the parent-teacher relationship.
 The close, caring relationship among the students, staff, and parents fosters a family environment at St. Mary Catholic School.
 The spiritual atmosphere, enriched by active participation in Mass and prayer, supports every member of our school community in making a successful faith journey and gaining a deeper knowledge of God.